 Visiting Pittsburgh is always an adventure.
 I finally made my way to Primanti Bros., where the french fries abound.
 In Pittsburgh, sandwiches come with the fries on the inside.
 Originally that was to make lunches easier for workers in the Strip District to eat on the go.
 It stuck around because it’s delicious.
 I also got to see the Rubber Duck floating in the Allegheny River.
 What a site to behold!
 Dutch artist, Florentijn Hofman, dreamed up this 40ft. attraction that travels around to different cities.
 Until next time, […]

-Categories: shoes • Tags: art, arts, bell bottoms, city, Clothing, fashion, fine arts, Florentijn Hofman, food, Nike, Pennsylvania, photography, photos, Pittsburgh, Pittsburgh rubber duck, Primanti Bros., Primanti Brother, rubber duck, Shopping, skyline, sneaker head, sneaker wedge, sneakers, Strip District Pittsburgh, style
+Categories: Nike, travel • Tags: art, arts, bell bottoms, city, Clothing, fashion, fine arts, Florentijn Hofman, food, Nike, Nike, Pennsylvania, photography, photos, Pittsburgh, Pittsburgh rubber duck, Primanti Bros., Primanti Brother, rubber duck, Shopping, skyline, sneaker head, sneaker wedge, Strip District Pittsburgh, style

 This is my niece, Lily.
 It’s the funniest thing when you catch babies in very grown up stances or poses.
 This is the day we taught Lily what pockets are.
 She liked them at first, but got a little frustrated when she couldn’t pull her hands out of them on her own.
 If Lily could talk, she’d probably tell you all about the bracelet she’s wearing. and puppies.
 Puppies!
 Puppies!
 Puppies!

-Categories: shoes • Tags: babies, baby, Carhartt, children, Clothing, cute, fashion, hats, kids, knit hats, Lily, nature, Nike, outside, photography, photos, pink, pockets, puppies, shoes, sneaker head, sneakers, style
+Categories: Nike • Tags: babies, baby, Carhartt, children, Clothing, cute, fashion, hats, kids, knit hats, Lily, nature, Nike, Nike, outside, photography, photos, pink, pockets, puppies, sneaker head, sneakers, style